NOMU: Neural Optimization-based Model Uncertainty: Experiments

-The only difference of HDE compared to DE is the procedure how the ensemble is built, which we recall in Algorithm~\ref{alg:hyper_deep_ens}.
+The only difference of HDE compared to DE is the procedure how the ensemble is built, which we reprint in Algorithm~\ref{alg:hyper_deep_ens}.
 Algorithm~\ref{alg:hyper_deep_ens} uses as subprocedure Algorithm~\ref{alg:hyper_ens} from \citep{caruana2004ensemble}, which we present first.

-Algorithm~\ref{alg:hyper_ens} greedily grows an ensemble among a given pre-defined set of models $\mathcal{M}$, until some target size $M$ is met, by selecting \emph{with-replacement} the NN leading to the best improvement of a certain score $\mathcal{S}$ on a validation set.\footnote{Note, that we use a slightly different notation as in \citet{wenzel2020good} here.}

-Note that the Algorithm~\ref{alg:hyper_ens} does not require the NNs to have the same random weight initialization.
+Algorithm~\ref{alg:hyper_ens} greedily grows an ensemble among a given pre-defined set of models $\mathcal{M}$, until some target size $M$ is met, by selecting \emph{with-replacement} the NN leading to the best improvement of a certain score $\mathcal{S}$ on a validation set.\footnote{Note that we use a slightly different notation than \citet{wenzel2020good} here.} 0.1in 0.1in Note that the Algorithm~\ref{alg:hyper_ens} does not require the NNs to have the same random weight initialization.
 However, \citet{wenzel2020hyperparameter} consider a fixed initialization for HDE to isolate the effect of just varying the hyperparameters.

 Finally, Algorithm~\ref{alg:hyper_deep_ens} builds an ensemble of at most $M$ unique NNs which can exploit both sources of diversity: different \emph{random initializations} and different choices of \emph{hyperparameters}.